leo-leesco/Advent-of-code-2024/README.md

 While waiting for Christmas, [Advent of code](https://adventofcode.com) is a very nice series of mini-coding challenges.
 The idea is to do one per day.

 I will try to go as far as possible relying solely on OCaml to hone my functional programming skills, and if possible in [rhythm](https://www.youtube.com/watch?v=tZOdrbRKCrI) !
+There are some cases where I don't see a nice functional approach to solving the problem, in this case I will rely on Python.

 ## Usage of programs